-THE 2022 COSI ASSESSMENT FRAMEWORK
+THE 2023 COSI FRAMEWORK

 The COSI score represents the overall level of a nation's performance on child online safety measures.
-The 2022 COSI scoring system is based on 35 indicators related to 12 topics of child online safety across 6 stakeholders-namely, children, families, schools, ICT companies, and soft and hard infrastructures of the government.
-Each stakeholder score is measured based on the topic scores that belong to each stakeholder, and each topic score is measured based on the indicator scores that belong to each topic, in a hierarchical structure (See Figure 1 and Table 1 for better visualization).
-Stakeholder scores, rigorously defined by the Performance Level Descriptors (PLDs), are designed to give policymakers and national leaders a better understanding of their countries' performance on child online safety.
-Topic scores are the indicators of performance in different areas of stakeholders' efforts.
-The indicator scores can be used to develop assessment instruments, learning curriculum, and/or tasks for relevant groups within each stakeholder.
+The COSI examines the child online safety performances across 6 stakeholders- namely, children, families, schools, ICT companies, and soft and hard infrastructures of the government.
+Each stakeholder score is measured based on the 12 topic scores that belong to each stakeholder, and each topic score is measured based on the 39 indicator scores that belong to each topic, in a hierarchical structure (See Figure 1 and Table 1 for better visualization).

 FIGURE 1.
-THE 2022 COSI FRAMEWORK
+THE 2023 COSI FRAMEWORK